Sandeepmopidevi/Predicting-Prices-of-Agri-horticultural-Commodities-using-AI-ML/README.md

 pip install -r requirements.txt
 ```

-3. **Set up the dataset**: Ensure `commodities.csv` is placed in the root directory with the correct format.
+3. **Set up the dataset**: Ensure `DatasetSIH1647.csv` is placed in the root directory with the correct format.

 ## Usage